Half-Life

 amble towards lean fingers, my words turn to ashes.

-Gopal Lahiri is a bilingual poet, critic, editor, writer and translator with 24 books published, including five jointly edited books.
-His poetry is also published across various anthologies as well as in eminent journals of India and abroad.
+Gopal Lahiri is a bilingual poet, critic, editor, writer and translator with 29 books published, including eight solo/jointly edited books.
+His poetry and prose are published across more than seventy journals and anthologies globally.
 His poems are translated in 16 languages.
 He has been nominated for Pushcart Prize for poetry in 2021.
+He has received Setu Excellence Award, Pittsburgh, US, in poetry.
+He is the first recipient of.
+Jayanta Mahapatra National Award for Literature, 2024.
 Read other articles by Gopal.